VeinDevTtv/gt3-tracker/README.md

 - React Router for page navigation
 - TailwindCSS for styling with dark mode support
 - Recharts for data visualization
+- jsPDF for PDF report generation
+- html2canvas for capturing screenshots and social shares
 - Canvas confetti for celebration animations
-- OpenAI API for AI assistant functionality
+- Multiple AI provider integrations (OpenAI, Azure, Claude, Ollama)
 - Local storage for data persistence

 ## How to Use